-On a separate storage drive in the PC (Robert had a tower type PC which could hold multiple drives) we installed Linux Mint with LUKS disk encryption so that the contents would be inaccessible to anybody who might steal the machine.
+On a separate storage drive in the PC (Robert had a tower type PC which could hold multiple drives) we installed a Linux operating system with LUKS disk encryption so that the contents would be inaccessible to anybody who might steal the machine.
 Using our guidance Robert created an extremely strong passphrase for the disk encryption which he understood he should never reuse for other services.

 Other steps we took included:

-- We created an encrypted volume on an external drive for backups using Veracrypt and taught Robert how to use it.
+- We created encrypted volumes on external drives and taught Robert how to use them for backups.
 Robert chose a volume passphrase of similar strength to his full disk encryption passphrase and because he's the only person who knows the password, it's safe for him to leave a copy of the data offsite in case of a local event like fire or flooding.